Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 By rolling your 401(k) into an IRA, you may be able to minimize fees.
 Another plus is that you’ll also have all of your funds in one spot.
 And, you may be able to select from a wider selection of funds and investments than the ones selected by your previous employer.

-If you have more than one checking and savings account, you may want to see if you can pare it down to one of each, ideally under the same roof.
+If you have more than one checking or savings account, you may want to see if you can pare it down to one of each, ideally under the same roof.
 Or, you might want to consider switching to a checking and savings account, which functions as both a spending and saving account in one product.

 You may also want to look at bundling your insurance policies.
 Many companies offer substantial discounts if they write both your auto and homeowner’s policies.